Land cover maps

 Image pre-processing is normally done through radiometric corrections, while image processing involves the application of either unsupervised or supervised classifications and vegetation indices quantification for land cover map production.
+Then the quality and reliability of land cover maps are typically evaluated through accuracy assessment, which involves comparing classified land cover data with reference information such as field surveys or high-resolution imagery.

 Supervised classification

 A supervised classification is a system of classification in which the user builds a series of randomly generated training datasets or spectral signatures representing different land-use and land-cover (LULC) classes and applies these datasets in machine learning models to predict and spatially classify LULC patterns and evaluate classification accuracies.

 Algorithms

 Several machine learning algorithms have been developed for supervised classification.